jorgecarleitao/django-sphinxql/docs/indexes.rst

       be used in :meth:`Sphinxql.query.SearchQuerySet.search_filter`.

-    * Indexed attributes are attributes that are indexed for text search, and thus can also be used in textual searches with :meth:`Sphinxql.query.SearchQuerySet.search`.
+    * Indexed attributes are attributes that are indexed for text search, and thus can also be used for textual searches in :meth:`Sphinxql.query.SearchQuerySet.search`.

     The following fields are implemented in Django-SphinxQL: